How To Create An Online Booking System Free Ultimate 7-Step Guide

 7. Share your online booking system

 Increase visibility online by sharing the online booking option with your existing and potential customers.
-You can do this via your own website, email campaigns, social media and even on your business card.
+You can do this via your own website, email campaigns, social media, and even on your business card or email signature.

 This topic is so important that we have written a separate article on how to share your booking page for maximum impact.

 And ta-da!
 That’s it!
 Now sit back and see the bookings roll in.
-If you enjoyed the ‘How To Create An Online Booking System Free Guide’, make sure to share it on social media.
-There might be somebody across your friends who need this kind of information to supercharge their business.
+If you enjoyed the ‘How To Create An Online Booking System Free Guide’, make sure to share it with another business owner.
+If you decided to set up your online booking calendar, you can get started right here, right now.
+Sign up for 10to8 today.

 Start Taking Bookings Online